Become a Board Member

 The Division of Real Estate is responsible for the examination, licensing, and regulation of real estate and real estate property appraisal professionals and corporations, real estate schools, and real estate and appraiser instructors, and Appraisal Management Companies.
 The division provides administrative support to the Florida Real Estate Appraisal Board.

 The members of the Florida Real Estate Appraisal Board work with the department in meeting its mission to, “License Efficiently.
 Regulate Fairly.”
 There are approximately 9,000 real estate appraisal licensees which include registered trainee appraisers, certified residential appraisers, certified general appraisers, real estate appraiser instructors, and Appraisal Management Companies.
 These licensees are regulated by the provisions of Chapter 475, Part II, Florida Statutes, and Chapter 61J1, Florida Administrative Code.

-The Florida Real Estate Appraisal Board consists of nine members of which four must be been engaged in the general practice of appraising real property in this state for at least 5 years immediately preceding appointment.
+The Florida Real Estate Appraisal Board consists of nine members of which four must have been engaged in the general practice of appraising real property in this state for at least 5 years immediately preceding appointment.
 In appointing real estate appraisers to the board, while not excluding other appraisers, the Governor shall give preference to real estate appraisers who are not primarily engaged in real estate brokerage or mortgage lending activities.
 One member of the board must represent organizations that use appraisals for the purpose of eminent domain proceedings, financial transactions, or mortgage insurance.
 Two members of the board shall be representatives of the general public and shall not be connected in any way with the practice of real estate appraisal, and two members of the board must represent the appraisal management industry.
 The appraiser members shall be as representative of the entire industry as possible, and membership in a nationally recognized or state-recognized appraisal organization shall not be a prerequisite to membership on the board.
 To the extent possible, no more than two members of the board shall be primarily affiliated with any one particular national or state appraisal association.
 Two of the members must be licensed or certified residential real estate appraisers and two of the members must be certified general real estate appraisers at the time of their appointment.